-You will have a patch covering the operated eye overnight.
-This will be removed and the eye examined by a doctor in the morning.
+You will have a patch covering the operated eye overnight after surgery.
+This will be removed and the eye examined by a doctor in the moming.
 Protect your eye from injury - if your eye is struck, serious damage could result.
 Therefore, wear your regular glasses during the day and the protective shield at night.
-Please wear the shield at night for 6-8 weeks after surgery.
+Please wear the shield at night for one month.
 People who do not wear glasses may want to buy sunglasses.